pgr-me/markdown-cv/index.md

 ### MITRE
 <!-- 2016.10-2017.02-->
-`2016-2017` __Senior Data Scientist__, McLean, VA
+`2016-2017` __Senior Data Scientist__ McLean, VA

-*Disability Claims Simulation.* Conceptualized and developed a discrete event simulation in Python to model disability claims processing for US Department of Veterans Affairs.
+*Disability Claims Simulation* Conceptualized and developed a discrete event simulation in Python to model disability claims processing for US Department of Veterans Affairs.

 ### Metis
 <!-- 2017.4-2017.6 -->
-`2017` __Data Scientist__, New York, NY
+`2017` __Data Scientist__ New York, NY

 *[Revealing Economic Growth Using Night Light Imagery](https://pgr-me.github.io/Lights/)* Used satellite night light imagery data to interpolate gaps in GDP data in countries for which this information was unavailable.

-*[Marijuana through the Lens of the New York Times.](https://pgr-me.github.io/Lights/)* Explored how the New York Time's view on marijuana has evolved using NLP, dimensionality reduction, and clustering techniques to semantically group articles into epochs.
+*[Marijuana through the Lens of the New York Times](https://pgr-me.github.io/Lights/)* Explored how the New York Time's view on marijuana has evolved using NLP, dimensionality reduction, and clustering techniques to semantically group articles into epochs.
 Identified key words in each cluster based on TF-IDF results and compared cluster words to trends in public opinion and historical events.
 Blog post featured in [Data Science Weekly](https://www.datascienceweekly.org/newsletters/data-science-weekly-newsletter-issue-133).

 *[Visualization of Water Affordability](https://pgr-me.github.io/Water/)* Used univariate (Jenks) and multivariate (K-Means) clustering to understand stratification of water pricing and consumption in the US using Census data.